nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

    3. Test case: `edit id/S7654321B m/cancer m/diabetes`
       Expected: The medical histories of John Doe is updated to `cancer` and `diabetes`
    4. Other valid commands to try:  Edit command with any combination of editable fields, as long as at most one prefix of the fields to be edited is provided.
-Note that for the medical history (m/) prefix, more than one prefix can be provided.
+Note that for the medical history (m/) prefix, multiple prefixes can be provided.
       Expected: The corresponding fields are updated

 3. Undo Editing of Patient